-The writeIntrThreshold can be determined by starting with a full tFIFO, setting the direction bit to 0 and emptying it a byte at a time until serviceIntr is set.
+The writeIntrThreshold can be derermined by starting with a full tFIFO, setting the direction bit to "0" and emptying it a byte at a time until serviceIntr is set.
 This may generate a spurious interrupt, but will indicate that the threshold has been reached.

-The readIntrThreshold can be determined by setting the direction bit to 1 and filling the empty tFIFO a byte at a time until serviceIntr is set.
+The readIntrThreshold can be derermined by setting the direction bit to "1" and filling the empty tFIFO a byte at a time until serviceIntr is set.
 This may generate a spurious interrupt, but will indicate that the threshold has been reached.

 Data bytes are always read from the head of tFIFO regardless of the value of the direction bit.
-For example if 44h, 33h, 22h is written to the FIFO, then reading the tFIFO will return 44h, 33h, 22h in the same order as was written.
+For example if 44h, 33h, 22h is written to the cnfgA (Configuration Register A) ADDRESS OFFSET = 400H cnfgB (Configuration Register B) ADDRESS OFFSET = 401H

+FIFO, then reading the tFIFO will return 44h, 33h, 22h in the same order as was written.